najnesnaj/pinetime-zephyr/docs/bluetooth.md

 ## A word on bluetooth-serial communication

-Smartwatch manufacterers usually supply you with a smartwatch app.
+Smartwatch manufacturers usually supply you with a smartwatch app.
-This app can communicatie trough bluetooth, and get/send data to the watch.
+This app can communicate trough bluetooth, and get/send data to the watch.

 Unfortunately this is not a standard Zephyr feature!